Sally Wister: Sally Wister's Journal

-The letters, written Quaker-style, use numbers for the days of the week (Sunday is "First Day", etc.), and show the thoughts, hopes, and fears of a sixteen-year-old in wartime.
+The letters, written in Quaker-style, use numbers for the days of the week (Sunday is "First Day", etc.), and show the thoughts, hopes, and fears of a sixteen-year-old in wartime.
 She sometimes wears womanly clothes, awkwardly preferring "the girlish dress"; other times, she revels in her budding womanhood.
 The journal covers nine months, a span of time that included the capture of Philadelphia, the surrender of Burgoyne at Saratoga, the encampment at Valley Forge, the Conway Cabal, and the eventual British evacuation of Philadelphia.
 The battles of Germantown, Whitemarsh, and Barren Hill were fought relatively close to North Wales, but the Wisters remained safe, although there were moments of trepidation.
-Sally hears gunfire on December 7, and her next journal entry begins "Rejoice with us, my dear.
+Sally hears gunfire on December 7, and her next journal entry begins, "Rejoice with us, my dear.
 The British have return'd to the city.
 Charming news this."

-While they avoided battles, the inhabitants of the Foulke farm saw many troop movements, and a substantial number of Continental army officers were billeted in the house, or visited those who were.
-Visitors included General William Smallwood, commander of the Maryland troops (who made the house his headquarters), Colonel James Wood of Virginia, and Major Aaron Ogden of New Jersey.
-All three of these later became governors of their home states.
+While they avoided battles, the inhabitants of the Foulke farm saw many troop movements, and a substantial number of Continental Army officers were billeted in the house, or visited those who were.
+Visitors included General William Smallwood, commander of the Maryland troops, who made the house his headquarters, Colonel James Wood of Virginia, and Major Aaron Ogden of New Jersey.
+All three of these later became governors of their respective home states.